Poetry Foundation: History

-In 2003, Poetry magazine received a grant from the estate of Ruth Lilly originally said to be worth over $100 million, but which grew to be about $200 million when it was given out.
-The grant added to her already substantial prior contributions.
+In 2003, Poetry magazine received a bequest from the estate of Ruth Lilly originally said to be worth over $100 million, but which grew to be about $200 million when it was given out.

-The magazine learned in 2001 that it would be getting the grant.
-Before announcing the gift, the magazine waited a year and reconfigured its governing board, which had been concerned with fund-raising.
+The magazine learned in 2001 that it would be receiving the bequest.
+Before announcing the gift, the magazine waited a year and reconfigured its governing board, which had been concerned with fundraising.
 The foundation was created, and Joseph Parisi, who had been editor of the magazine for two decades, volunteered to head the new organization.
-Christian Wiman, a young critic and poet, succeeded to the editorship in 2003.
+Christian Wiman succeeded to the editorship in 2003.
 Parisi resigned from the foundation after a few months.

 The new board used a recruiting agency to find John Barr, a former executive and published poet, to head the foundation.
 Robert Polito, the poet and critic who founded and directed the graduate writing program at the New School, succeeded Barr in 2013 and served until 2015.
 In December, 2015, Henry S. Bienen, President Emeritus of Northwestern University was named president.
-Bienen served as the president of The Poetry Foundation from December 2015 until his resignation on June 10, 2020, following criticism of the foundation's support for marginalized artists.
-In April 2021, the foundation named former city of Chicago cultural commissioner Michelle T. Boone as its new president.
+Bienen served as the president of the Poetry Foundation from December 2015 until his resignation on June 10, 2020, following criticism of the foundation's support for marginalized artists.
+In April 2021, the foundation named former Chicago commissioner for cultural affairs, Michelle T. Boone, as its new president.

 Poetry Foundation building

-Part of the Lilly grant was used to build the Poetry Center in Near North Side, Chicago.
-The center, designed by John Ronan, opened in 2011.
-The center holds a library open to the public, houses reading spaces, hosts school and tour groups, and provides office and editorial space for the Poetry Foundation and magazine.
+Part of the Lilly bequest was used to build the Poetry Foundation's building in Near North Side, Chicago.
+The building, designed by John Ronan, opened in 2011.
+It houses a poetry library, reading spaces, and free events, all open to the public, and provides office and editorial space for the Poetry Foundation and Poetry magazine staff.

 Programs

+Grants

+In 2022, the Poetry Foundation launched a grants program with an initial commitment of $9 million over the first three years.
+The grants program is part of the Foundation's commitment to more robustly support the field of poetry and the literary arts in ways that are both more equitable and transparent.

 Events

-The Poetry Foundation hosts a schedule of events.
-These include poetry readings, staged plays, artist collaborations, and exhibitions.
+The Poetry Foundation hosts poetry events that are open to the public, free of charge, and often available in-person and via livestream.
+Events include poetry readings and lectures, workshops and discussions, and screenings.